This

 Arrow functions differ in their handling of this: they inherit this from the parent scope at the time they are defined.
 This behavior makes arrow functions particularly useful for callbacks and preserving context.
 However, arrow functions do not have their own this binding.
 Therefore, their this value cannot be set by bind(), apply() or call() methods, nor does it point to the current object in object methods.

-If you wish to learn more about this
+If you wish to learn more about this subject, follow these links:

 https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/objects-classes/ch4.md